sameera-shaikh/Detecting-Phishing-URL/README.md

 # Detecting-Phishing-URL
-How to detect phishing websites
+How to detect phishing websites with the help of Natural Language Processing techniques